AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2022/2022-10-06-privacy-plugins-sample.md

 Sample of some privacy plugins that can be used in [Google Chrome](https://www.google.com/chrome/), [Mozilla Firefox](https://www.mozilla.org/) and possible other browsers.

-Also, look at the browser [Brave](https://brave.com/), which has built in privacy features.
+Also, look at the browser [Brave](https://brave.com/), which has built-in privacy features.

 ## privacy plugin sample